xingyuHuxingyu/DynamicPO/README.md

 └── exploratory_study.py
 ```

-## Objective Functions
+## Base Objective Forms

-The following equations are reference objective forms used in the implementation.
+The following equations summarize the **base multi-negative objective forms** used in this repository.
+DynamicPO further augments these objectives with **dynamic boundary-negative selection** and **sample-level dynamic β adjustment**.
 Please refer to their original papers for the full derivations.

 ### [DMPO](https://arxiv.org/abs/2406.14868)